-Raise Your Hand Texas is excited to announce the launch of a statewide pro-public education advocacy effort.
-Led by 13 regional advocacy directors, the new effort will contribute to Raise Your Hand’s overall mission of supporting public education in Texas by working to grow a pro-public education constituency across the state.
+The Raise Your Hand Texas Foundation is excited to announce the launch of a statewide pro-public education advocacy effort.
+Led by 13 regional advocacy directors, the new effort will contribute to the Foundation’s overall mission of supporting public education in Texas by working to grow a pro-public education constituency across the state.
 These directors will work alongside educators, community members, families, and business leaders to help Texans raise their voices regarding the importance of public education in their communities throughout election season and future legislative sessions.

-The new Raise Your Hand staff bring a varied and complementary set of experiences to this work.
+The new staff bring a varied and complementary set of experiences to this work.
 About half the group are former educators — teachers, principals, administrators, and one former school board president — and half have relevant backgrounds in policy-making, organizing, and journalism.
 They are positioned in Houston, Dallas, San Antonio, Central Texas, El Paso, East Texas, West Texas, the Panhandle, the Gulf Coast, and the Rio Grande Valley.
-The team recently completed a four-week orientation in Austin, where they deepened their knowledge of Texas education policy and politics, strengthened their community organizing skills, and learned about Raise Your Hand’s programmatic initiatives.
+The team recently completed a four-week orientation in Austin, where they deepened their knowledge of Texas education policy and politics, strengthened their community organizing skills, and learned about the Foundation’s programmatic initiatives.

 Front Row (Left to Right) – Tom Kelchner, Skylar Gallop, Giovanni Escobedo, Kaylan D. Smith, Cassandra D. Jones, Rey Saldaña, JoLisa Hoover

 Back Row (Left to Right) – Todd Schneider, Missy Bender, Matthew Hall, Amy Dodson, Tomás Sigala Jr., Robert Long III